×

 Belarusian vs Dutch Difficulty

 The Belarusian vs Dutch difficulty level basically depends on the number of Belarusian Alphabets and Dutch Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Belarusian and Dutch are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Belarusian and Dutch, which language is harder to learn?
-Time required to learn Belarusian is Not Available while to learn Dutch time required is 24 weeks.
+Time required to learn Belarusian is 44 weeks while to learn Dutch time required is 24 weeks.